sebsheep/advanced-python/01-fundamentals/README.md

 ### Dictionary

 Key/Value Association.
-Most of the time, keys are string or integers.
+Most of the time, keys are strings or integers.

 You can use a dictionary as a kind of indexed database.
 E.g. here we store the age of the user: